Skip to content

 What is a CVE?

 A CVE (Common Vulnerabilities and Exposures) is a publicly disclosed security vulnerability that can affect software or systems.
-Each CVE is assigned a unique identifier and published in a global database maintained by MITRE.
+Each CVE is assigned a unique identifier and published in a global database maintained by MITRE and the NIST National Vulnerability Database.

 What is a KEV?